This blog was originally published on 3/21/2023 and updated in August 2025.

-Below, we’re sharing ideas that can work in automated lead nurturing workflows, emails sent directly from sales reps, and community newsletters.
+Below, we’re sharing content ideas that can work in automated lead nurturing workflows, emails sent directly from sales reps, and community newsletters.
 What you use (and when) will depend on the goals and what you’re trying to accomplish.

 Give them content they can’t find anywhere else.